WPTechInnovation/wpw-doc-dev/docs/nodejs.md

 ## Run the examples

-Once you've got the repository and have changed to the right folder, you can start testing to see if it works.
+Now you can start testing to see if it works.
 We'd recommend using your own test API keys for this.
-We've left our ones in the code, but you won't be able to see the payments with our keys.
+We've left ours in the code, but you won't be able to see the payments with our keys.

 1. In one terminal/cmd (or on one device) run: `node example-producer-callbacks.js`.
     (You can run `node example-producer.js` but this does not recall the producer, once it times out)
 2. In another terminal/cmd, (or on another device, on the same network) run: `node example-consumer.js`.
-3. A payment should happen.
-If you see the `serviceDeliveryToken` returned within the producer terminal/cmd, you will know that the payment was complete.
+3. A payment should fire.
+If you see the `serviceDeliveryToken` returned within the producer terminal/cmd, you'll know that the payment was complete.

 ## See the payments

-Once the devices have successfully communicated with each other to make a payment, you'll want to check to make sure that your devices are successfully making and receiving payments.
+Once the devices have successfully communicated with each other to make a payment, you can check to make sure that your devices are successfully making and receiving payments.

 ### If you used your own test API keys